wzacs1/BioinfWorkshop/Workthroughs/Part2_QIIME2_16S_SeqAnalysis.md

 #SBATCH -n 2
 #SBATCH -J Q2_PreProcess16S
 #SBATCH --time=10:00:00
-#SBATCH -D ${HOME}/BioinfWorkshop2020/Part2_Qiime_16S
-#SBATCH -o ${HOME}/BioinfWorkshop2020/Part2_Qiime_16S/jobs/PreProcess_16S.outerror
+#SBATCH -o <YOUR_ABSOLUTE_PATH_TO_HOME_HERE>/BioinfWorkshop2020/Part2_Qiime_16S/jobs/PreProcess_16S.outerror

 # your commands begin here..
 ```
 - The `-o` option specifies a file to save the standard output to.
 By default sbatch actually combines standard eror and standard output, hence the extension I like to add, but you can add any extension you want as well.
-It usually makes sense to name this at least with the same name as script it came from.
+It usually makes sense to name this at least with the same name as script it came from
-- The `-D` is your working or starting directory where this script will start from.
-Normally your home, but we tested this testing from your class part 2 directory.
-We should use absolute paths usually.
 - `-J` is the jobname that it will be under when you view the queue.

 ##### Note on partition, processes and time